Pilots helping families honor an aviator's legacy.

 The airplane has been sitting

 Years of hangar rent.
 Annual long expired.
 Maybe the last flight was the last flight.
 Brokers don't want it.
 Mechanics quote you more than the airplane is worth.
 The family doesn't know where to start.
+Meanwhile the carrying costs — hangar, insurance, tie-down, slow corrosion eating value — quietly cost $3,000–$7,000 for every year the airplane sits.

 02